 So, what types of vinegar can you use to remove molds?
 Apple cider vinegar can kill mold, but standard white distilled vinegar will do better.
 With its five percent acidity, you can eliminate mold infestations.
 You can also rely on it for your cleaning chores!

 On the other hand, you can always use cleaning vinegar with a high acidic content if you don’t have white distilled vinegar.
-Overall, the acidic components of cleaning and white distilled vinegar allow them to destroy molds and clean and shine your house’s surfaces.
+As mentioned earlier, the acidic components of cleaning and white distilled vinegar allow them to destroy molds and clean and shine your house’s surfaces.

 How to Prevent Mold Growth with Vinegar